Tsitsernavank Monastery

 Tsitsernavank (Note: Alternatively spelled Tsitsernavank or Dzidzernavank) (Ծիծեռնավանք) is a fifth-to-sixth century Armenian Apostolic monastery in the Lachin District of Azerbaijan.
 The monastery is within five kilometers of the border of Armenia's province of Syunik, in an area historically known as Kashataghk (Քաշաթաղք).

-In Azerbaijan, the monastery is called Aghoghlan (Ağoğlan); the state refuses to recognize the monastery as Armenian Apostolic, instead referring to it as "Caucasian Albanian".
+In Azerbaijan, the monastery is called Aghoghlan (Ağoğlan); the state refuses to recognize the monastery as Armenian Apostolic, instead falsely referring to it as "Caucasian Albanian".

 Etymology

 There are two interpretations about the Armenian etymology of the church.
 The first interpretation is that the name of the church is based on Armenian word "Tsitsernak", which means swallow.
 According to researchers, the usage of this name of because of swallows who made nests in the church's ruins.
 According to the other interpretation, the name of the church is based on Armenian word "tsitsern", which means pinky finger, presumably a reference to the relics of St. George that were kept in the church.

 The etymology of the Azerbaijani name for the mislabeledly Albanian church—as it is referred to in the country—Ağoğlan (Aghoghlan), is believed to be related to the river passing nearby, which possesses the same name.